inverted-tree/nixos-config/scripts/README.md

 KEY=value
 ```

-These will be exported and substituted using `envsubst`.

 > [!NOTE]
-> These will only have effect in a custom template.
-Vars that are not in the template will be ignored.
+> Additional arguments will be exported and substituted using `envsubst`.
+Thus, they will only have effect in a custom template since there are no other substitutions available in the [default template](../templates/hosts/default.tmpl).

 ---

-## mkSite – Site Generator (Planned)
+## mkSite – Site Generator

 This script will manage logical site definitions such as: